 What is the Investigatory Powers Act 2016?

-The act, nicknamed the Snooper's Charter, dictates how much of your internet history the government can see
+The act, better known as the Snooper's Charter, dictates how much of your internet history the government can see

 The UK government realised that CCTV and standard policing wouldn't be enough to combat online criminal behaviour.
-To that end, and what was designed to be in the interests of national security, the Investigatory Powers Act was created, requiring communication service providers (CSPs) to keep a record of the website one has visited for a year.
+To that end, the Investigatory Powers Act was created, requiring communication service providers (CSPs) to keep a record of the website one has visited for a year.

-However, the "Snooper's Charter", as it would be nicknamed, has a complex and controversial history that delves into the ethics of data surveillance and the importance of privacy.
+However, the "Snooper's Charter", as the Act is often better known, has a complex and controversial history that delves into the ethics of data surveillance and the importance of privacy.
 The legislation has faced a series of challenges and, as recently as February 2019, amendments have been made to ensure its compatibility with EU law.

 What does it do?

 The most well-known and arguably most controversial element of the act is its provision for bulk data collection.

 - Communication service providers (CSPs) must store the internet connection records of their users for up to one year, which can be then accessed by police and security agencies, and other related public bodies, provided a warrant has been secured or if the data is sought in relation to a 'serious crime'.